ben-gibbons-github/rag_assignment_3/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+> Answer: It's very important to support streaming!
+Streaming allows us to serve multiple users at once, not lock up our app while it waits for a single component of our pipeline to run, and serve parts of our response without needing to wait for the entire text.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.